Chicago Sky: Early years and limited success (2006–2012)

+With their first ever college draft pick, the Sky selected Candice Dupree sixth overall in the 2006 WNBA draft.
 In their first season, the Sky achieved a 5–29 record and finished last in the Eastern Conference.
 After the season, head coach Dave Cowens resigned to join the coaching staff of the Detroit Pistons.
-University of Missouri-Kansas City women's head basketball coach Bo Overton was named the Sky's new head coach and general manager on December 12, 2006.
-The Sky once again recorded a league-worst 5–29 record in 2006.
+University of Missouri-Kansas City women's basketball head coach Bo Overton was named the Sky's new head coach and general manager on December 12, 2006.

 Despite having the highest odds of drawing the first pick in the 2007 WNBA draft lottery, the Sky ended up with the third overall pick, which they used to select Armintie Price.
 The team was vastly improved in the 2007 season, but still finished with a 14–20 record and were two games behind the final playoff spot in the Eastern Conference.
 Price was named the 2007 WNBA Rookie of the Year.
-On March 12, 2008, the Sky announced that Overton had resigned his position of coach/general manager.
+On March 12, 2008, the Sky announced that Overton had resigned his position of coach/general manager amid harassment allegations.
 Assistant coach Steven Key was named head coach/general manager.

 With the second overall pick in the 2008 WNBA draft, the Sky selected Sylvia Fowles.
-In the 2008 season, the Sky would once again fail to make the playoffs, posting a 12–22 record, finishing 5th in the East.
-Fowles was injured for most of the season (she was, however, selected to play on the winning U.S. team at the 2008 Summer Olympics, where she average 13.4 points and 8.4 rebounds per game).
+In the 2008 season, the Sky once again failed to make the playoffs, posting a 12–22 record and finishing 5th in the East, as Fowles missed 17 games due to a knee injury.

 In the 2009 WNBA draft, the Sky selected point guard Kristi Toliver with the third overall pick.
-Toliver had recently won the NCAA Women's Basketball Championship with the University of Maryland, where she had shot a game-tying three-point basket to send the game into overtime.
 In the 2009 season, the Sky contended for a playoff position, but finished with a record of 16-18 and lost a three-team tiebreaker to the Washington Mystics for the final playoff position.